 Plain Score Voting has potential strategic issues

 IRV advocates argue that rating systems are vulnerable to tactical 'bullet voting' - that is, support of just one candidate on the ballot in order to maximize the chance of one's favorite choice winning.
 Rating advocates have demonstrated that in a significant number of IRV elections, giving full support to your favorite can actually help elect your least favorite candidate.

-SRV's scoring phase ensures that the two strongest candidates overall advance to the final runoff, and the runoff phase reduces the incentive to score second choices tactically.
-With Score Runoff Voting, you can honestly support your true favorite and second choice without worrying you'll be promoting a losing candidate over a stronger consensus choice or unduly harming your favorite's chance of winning.
+STAR's scoring phase ensures that the two strongest candidates overall advance to the final runoff, and the runoff phase reduces the incentive to score second choices tactically.
+With STAR Voting, you can honestly support your true favorite and second choice without worrying you'll be promoting a losing candidate over a stronger consensus choice or unduly harming your favorite's chance of winning.

 Accuracy: How accurately does the voting system reflect the will of the people?